-Test 9:

-Test 10: The test of these functions is performed in association with FCS_STG_EXT.1.
+- Test 9: The test of these functions is performed in association with FCS_STG_EXT.1. - Test 10: The test of these functions is performed in association with FCS STG EXT.1.

 The evaluator shall review the AGD guidance to determine that it describes the steps needed to import, modify, or remove certificates in the Trust Anchor database, and that the users that have authority to import those certificates (e.g., only administrator, or both administrators and users) are identified.